Chemical bombing of Sardasht

 On 28 June 1987, Iraq dropped mustard gas bombs on Sardasht, West Azerbaijan, Iran.
 In two separate bombing runs on four residential areas, the attack killed 130 people and injured 8,000.
 The gas attacks occurred during the Iran–Iraq War when Iraq frequently used chemical weapons against Iranian civilians and soldiers.

-In 2006, a quarter of the town's 20,000 residents were still suffering severe illnesses from the attacks.
+In 2006, a quarter of the town's 20,000 residents were still experiencing severe illnesses from the attacks.
 The film Walnut Tree (2020) was inspired by the event.

 Background

 In 1986, the President of the Security Council of the United Nations stated that the Council members were "profoundly concerned by the unanimous conclusion of the specialists that chemical weapons on many occasions have been used by Iraqi forces against Iranian troops ... [and] the members of the Council strongly condemn this continued use of chemical weapons in clear violation of the Geneva Protocol of 1925, which prohibits the use in war of chemical weapons."
 The United States voted against the issuance of this statement.

 Mustard gas is not considered a lethal agent but an incapacitating agent, causing only 3–5% mortality.